• Skip to main content

 A Piece Of Cake...A Piece of Royal Wedding Cake!

-Our interest in the Royal Wedding cake is well documented!
+Our interest in the Royal Wedding cake is well-documented!
 I am sure you can imagine our 'cake' excitement, and the anticipation, as the day grew near.
-The Royal Wedding…
+The Royal Wedding was…

 Filed Under: Cake Chat Tagged With: Marriage of Prince William to Kate Middleton, Royal Wedding Cake, Traditional